RooBarsic/PIPkurseWork/README.md

+# Space Scouts
-# Space Scouts, is a multi-player online shooter based on the game Mass Effect.
-Was developed during studying web-programming and DBMS courses at the university.
+**is a multi-player online shooter based on the game Mass Effect.
+Was developed during studying web-programming and DBMS courses at the university.**

 - Designed database and added indexes to some tables to achieve high query performance.
 - Implemented OAuth 2.0 to make possible - registration using social media accounts.